Patient education: Croup in infants and children (Beyond the Basics)

 The treatment used depends upon the type and severity of signs and symptoms, but may include one or more of the following:

-- Placement of a breathing tube in the throat is rarely needed for children with severe croup; less than 1 percent of children seen in the emergency room require intubation.
+●Placement of a breathing tube in the throat is rarely needed for children with severe croup; less than 1 percent of children seen in the emergency department require intubation.

 Dexamethasone — Dexamethasone is the most frequently used medication for the treatment of all types of croup; it is a glucocorticoid that provides long-lasting and effective treatment.
 It works by decreasing swelling of the larynx, usually within six hours of the first dose.
 It can reduce the need for a repeat visit to the emergency department or provider's office, decrease the time spent in the emergency department, and decrease the dose of other medications (eg, epinephrine).

-It can be given as an oral syrup or as an intravenous (IV) or intramuscular (IM) injection (depending upon which treatment is easiest for the child).
+It can be given as an oral syrup or as an IV or IM injection (depending upon which treatment is easiest for the child).
 Most children only require one dose, and serious side effects are rare.

 Side effects of epinephrine include rapid heartbeat.
 Serious side effects are rare.
 Children who are given epinephrine must be monitored for three to four hours after the last dose to ensure that symptoms of airway blockage do not return.